HBCU students, faculty press urgent need for climate action

 Reggie Sylvestine, a member of the Alabama–Coushatta tribe in Texas who works in fire prevention and management, was at the conference for the first time and said what he learned was eye-opening.

-“I’m learning that all of the impacts are mainly on (other) minority communities,” Sylestine said.
+“I’m learning that all of the impacts are mainly on (other) minority communities,” Sylvestine said.
 “And we’re being left out from getting the help that we need to alleviate these problems.”

 Another first-time attendee, Karis Thomas, a psychology student at Howard University, said she’s been inspired to take on a leadership role by watching other students at the conference and seeing the research they’re taking on.